 Brain swelling after a car accident can result in death.
 In fact, motor vehicle accidents are the leading cause of TBI-related death in people both under 34 and over 75 years of age.
 It’s important to get to the hospital as soon as you possibly can.

-A concussion is the result of your brain hitting the inside of your skull.
+A concussion is a result of your brain hitting the inside of your skull.
 In a car accident, a vehicle can slow from 60 mph to 0 mph almost immediately.
 While the car may stop, your body keeps wanting to go forward because of momentum.
-That would cause even worse injury, so your seat belts and air bags help stop this.
+That would cause even worse injury, so your seat belts and airbags help stop this.
 Just like your body inside the car keeps going forward due to momentum, your brain inside your skull does the same.
 That’s not a comfortable thought, but it demonstrates just how serious a head injury can be.

 We see concussions regularly in contact sports, as well as many professions involving manual labor – construction workers are at particularly high risk of concussion.